 X-Men Legacy #268: Though the issue is mostly a Frenzy solo mission only tangentially connected to AvX, it contains the first glimpse of what the Phoenix Five are up to — outlawing war, as specifically seen in the fictional nation of Narobia.

-- AVX: VS. #3 is the first comic outside of Avengers vs. X-Men proper to use the AR app, and in a clever way — translating Russian into English during Black Widow and Magik's fight."Mutant Bodies EVERYWHERE!"
+- AVX: VS. #3 is the first comic outside of Avengers vs. X-Men proper to use the AR app, and in a clever way — translating Russian into English during Black Widow and Magik's fight.- In a further break from convention, AVX: VS. #3 also throws in a few "Grim Facts" along with the usual "Fun Facts" — because Illyana not having a soul is indeed pretty grim. - The cover to Avengers #27 could inspire an Avengers version of our "Mutant Bodies EVERYWHERE!"
 Cover Convention from a few months back.

 - When originally solicited, the heads on the cover to X-Men Legacy #268 were not present, and it's clear why — because they depicted the Phoenix Five.

-NEXT WEEK:preview here); more on the Phoenix/K'un L'un mystery in New Avengers #27 (preview here); an "ultimate sacrifice" billed for Secret Avengers #28 (preview here); Mr. Sinister making his presence known in Uncanny X-Men #14 (preview here); and — oh yeah! — Avengers vs. X-Men #6, the official start of AvX's second act, and much more on the Phoenix Five (preview here).
+NEXT WEEK:We're looking at one of the biggest AvX weeks on record, with five books out: Avengers Academy #32, featuring what could be the last stand of Juston's Sentinel (preview here); more on the Phoenix/K'un L'un mystery in New Avengers #27 (preview here); an "ultimate sacrifice" billed for Secret Avengers #28 (preview here); Mr. Sinister making his presence known in Uncanny X-Men #14 (preview here); and — oh yeah! — Avengers vs. X-Men #6, the official start of AvX's second act, and much more on the Phoenix Five (preview here).
 AND FINALLY: Got an Avengers vs. X-Men-related question you'd like us to ask in a future installment of the Post Game Report?
 Find us on Facebook or Twitter.
 More from Newsarama:

 - AVENGERS vs. X-MEN Post-Game, Week 11: The Phoenix Five